patilchinmay/k8s-experiments/horizontal-pod-autoscaler/README.md

 Run Cmd/Ctr + C to terminate load generation in the window where load-generator pod is running.

-Now observe the deployment and hps.
+Now observe the deployment and hpa.
 Replica count should decrease.